steamclock/NiceArchitecture/README.md

 # NiceArchitecture

-This package, and attached example project, contains a bunch of tools and tricks we've found useful when developing apps with Swift, and more specifically SwiftUI.
+The repository is intended to be used as a more detailed reference for how we like to architect SwiftUI apps at Steamclock.
+[This blog post]()(coming soon™) goes over the architecture at a higher level - including goals, motivations, et cetera.

+While our architecture is mostly a pretty standard MVVM setup, we emphasize modularity and testability with Dependency Injection, and include some novel concepts to handle navigation that may be less familiar to folks who are newer to MVVM.

+Additionaly, we've included a package (called NiceArchitecture) that provides a bunch of tools and helpers that we've found helpful when developing apps using this architecture.
+You can read more about its contents and what they do below, or check out the [example project](TODO) to see how they work in context.

 #### Index
  - [The Example Project](#the-example-project)